aminejafur/corona-shield/README.md

 2 - Build the APK depending on your IDE.

-HAPPY HACKING! ( N.b.
-That when working with local IP's The app and API should be in safe Network )
+HAPPY HACKING! ( N.B.
+When working with local IP's The app and API should be in safe Network )

 ## Licensing